-When we get in touch with something we’re allergic to, our body warns us by turning that area a bright red.
-It also makes our face itch and swell.
+When you touch something we’re allergic to, your body sounds the alarm, turning your skin bright red.
+It makes your face itch and swell, too.

 Avoid the trigger.
 If you don’t know what it is, go to the doctor and have patch tests done.
-If not, prepare to deal with this often.
 You can’t avoid the enemy if you can’t even name it!

-Exfoliation is one of the best things you can do for your skin.
-It removes the dead cells on the surface of the skin, which makes your face looks smoother and brighter.
-But, when you overdo it and remove ALL those dead cells, you’ll expose the raw skin underneath that wasn’t ready to come to the surface just yet.
+Exfoliation is one of the pillars of good skincare.
+It removes the dead cells on the surface of the skin, making it look smoother and brighter – instantly.
+But when you overdo it and remove ALL your dead cells, you’ll expose the raw skin underneath that wasn’t ready to come to the surface just yet.
 Ouch!
-Now your face is red, and it hurts, too.
+Now your face is red.
+It hurts, too.

-1. Use aloe vera gel: aloe has hydrating, cooling, and anti-inflammatory properties that can soothe your sunburn.
+- Use an aloe vera gel: aloe has hydrating, cooling, and anti-inflammatory properties that can soothe your sunburn.

 Take The Guesswork Out Of Skincare Shopping